fluxninja/aperture/docs/content/tutorials/integrations/auto-scale/load-based-auto-scaling.md

-traffic spikes above the concurrency limit of `service1-demo-app.demoapp.svc.cluster.local`, controller triggers load-shed for a proportion of requests matching the Selector and average cpu signal and load multiplier triggers a signal to do autoscale.
+traffic spikes above the concurrency limit of `service1-demo-app.demoapp.svc.cluster.local`, controller triggers load-shed for a proportion of requests matching the Selector and average cpu signal and load multiplier triggers a signal to do auto-scale.

 <Zoom>